 Pay through your bank

-Payments can be made in person or online through most financial institutions (banks, trusts, credit unions, etc.) and at Canada Post locations.
+Payments can be made in person or online through most financial institutions (banks, trusts, credit unions, etc.).
 It is the responsibility of the taxpayer to understand and decide to accept or reject service fees and processing timelines to ensure Sturgeon County receives the payment by the due date.

 Property tax payments can be made through most chartered banks, trust companies, credit unions, and Alberta Treasury Branches.
 Know your bank’s policies regarding the effective date of payment.
 It’s important to pay at least three business days prior to the property tax payment due date to meet the payment deadline and avoid a late payment penalty.
 Please keep in mind that most bank transactions are based on Eastern Standard Time.